Syd25/Blog-Web-App-Backend-Task/README.md

 # app.js

-1.Basic app.js file for the program where the server is running on port 3000.
+Basic app.js file for the program where the server is running on port 3000.